bronger/mail2web/README.rst

    same topic, and mails with ealier timestamps should not arrive later.
    Still, this means that newly arrived mails may become immediately accessible.
-2. If you grant certain users access their “my mails” page, they get access to all mails that share the same thread as mail sent to them, up to the timestamp of the mail sent to them.

 Server setup